civigio/h4daq_oscilloscope/README.md

 IMPORTANT TO DO BEFORE LAUNCHING THE SCRIPT:

-  Use CH2
+  -Use CH2

-  In the scope, go to File->Save Waveform->Auto Save and tick the box next to "Waveform"
+  -In the scope, go to File->Save Waveform->Auto Save and tick the box next to "Waveform"

-  Take note of the number in file name
+  -Take note of the number in file name

 IN THE SCRIPT: